LisadiKaprio/rust_mysql_web_example/README.md

 3. In backend folder, copy the already existing `.env.example` file in the root folder and rename it to `.env`.
 Change the credentials in the first line to be the ones that you have previously set up in your MySQL environment.

+    In case you have changed the backend host to be something other than "localhost", adjust accordingly in the `.env` file located in the frontend folder.

-4. Run the setup script to create the database:
+4. In the backend folder, run the setup script to create the database:
     ```console
     cd backend
     cargo run --bin setup_db